kittykatattack/ga/README.md

 order is listed clockwise, starting from the top.)

-Reference to the arrow keys and space key are built-in to Ga, but you if want to use other keys, you can easily create an assign your own with Ga's `keybaord` method:
+Reference to the arrow keys and space key are built-in to Ga, but you if want to use other keys, you can easily create and assign your own with Ga's `keybaord` method:

     var customKey = g.keyboard(asciiCode);